 2. receives over one-half of his/her support for the year from you (subject to a special rule in situations where a child's support is provided by two or more individuals);

 3. does not have gross income in excess of a specified amount ($4,200 for 2019, but not including certain income earned by a disabled individual at a sheltered workshop); and

 4. is not a qualifying child (as defined above) of you or any other taxpayer for the year.

-Faculty/staff taking advantage of the dependent tuition benefit may be randomly chosen for participation in an audit conducted each semester or at the discretion of the Division of Human Resources.
+Faculty/staff taking advantage of the dependent tuition benefit may be randomly chosen for participation in an audit conducted each semester or at the discretion of Human Resources.
 This audit requires proof of dependency and accuracy of benefit requests.

 Policy Number: 407

-Applicability: Full-time Faculty; Regular Full-time and Limited Service Staff
+Applicability: Full-Time Faculty; Regular Full-Time Staff and Limited Service Staff